shreevatsa/pdf-explorer/README.md

     -   This is not as impressive as it sounds, because we could in principle just dump the sequence of bytes into JSON as an array of numbers.
 However, here we're doing _slightly_ more than that.

--   Assumes the input is valid, e.g. does not check in dict for unique keys, does not check for stream length, etc. In fact, parses the file "forwards", rather than starting with the trailer first.
+-   It assumes the input is valid, e.g. does not check in dict for unique keys, does not check for stream length, etc. In fact, parses the file "forwards", rather than starting with the trailer first.

 ## Try it out